PostgreSQL Scales Further Than Most People Think

 ORDER BY total_exec_time DESC

-LIMIT 20;Make sure pg_stat_statements is enabled — it is the most valuable extension for performance work.
+LIMIT 20;Make sure "pg_stat_statements" is enabled, it is the first extension which we need to turn on for any performance improvement work.

-EXPLAIN (ANALYZE, BUFFERS) SELECT * FROM orders WHERE customer_id = 42 AND status = 'pending';If we see a sequential scan on a large table:
+EXPLAIN (ANALYZE, BUFFERS) SELECT * FROM orders WHERE customer_id = 42 AND status = 'pending';If that shows a sequential scan on a large table:

 CREATE INDEX CONCURRENTLY idx_orders_customer_status